woodiertexas/modrinth-vs-curseforge/README.md

 Curseforge's search is very clunky at best and outright broken at worst.
 If you wanted to search for a Fabric mod for Minecraft 1.18.2, it is impossible to specify "Fabric", "1.18.2", and a category the mod you want might be in.
 You are stuck having to specify "Fabric" and a category and then scrolling until you find the mod you want.
 While searching via the search bar works, it takes you to a different page where all you have is a search bar to input what you want in.
 No categories, no Minecraft versions, no modloader filters, etc.

 ### API Problems
-The Curseforge API is plagued with issues such as "concurrent outages", starts acting up when too many requests are sent and remove mods from the the API.
+The Curseforge API is plagued with issues such as "concurrent outages", starts acting up when too many requests are sent and removes mods from the the API.

+### Favoritism
+Curseforge has a habit of giving preferential treatment to popular modpacks/mods and/or groups who make popular modpacks/mods.

 ## Advantages of Curseforge
 While CF does have clunky search, bad UI/UX, horrendous use of advertisements and so on.
 It has some good qualities as well such as...